Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

-(Haug 2001) uses the reflection principle (Harrison 1985) to provide closed form valuation of American barrier options.
-In a barrier context (e.g. a down-and-in call) the reflection principle basically states that the number of paths leading from $S_{t}$ to a point higher than $X$, that touch a barrier level $H\;(H<S_{t})$ before maturity, is equal to the number of paths from an asset that starts from $H^{2}/S_{t}$ and that reach a point higher than $X$.
+Haug (2001) uses the reflection principle (Harrison 1985) to provide closed form valuation of American barrier options.
+In a barrier context (e.g. a down-and-in call) the reflection principle basically states that the number of paths leading from the stock price, $S_{t}$, at a particular point in time, $t$, to a point higher than $X$, that touch a barrier level $H\;(H<S_{t})$ before maturity, is equal to the number of paths from an asset that starts from $H^{2}/S_{t}$ and that reach a point higher than $X$.
 Using the reflection principle we can then simply value both European and American barrier options on the basis of formulas from plain vanilla options.
-(Thavaneswaran, Appadoo and Frank 2013) use fuzzy set theory (Zimmermann 1996; Carlsson and Full�r 2001) to price binary options since traditional option pricing models determine the option\textquoteright s expected return without taking into account the uncertainty associated with the underlying asset price at maturity.
+Thavaneswaran, Appadoo \& Frank (2013) use fuzzy set theory (Zimmermann 1996; Carlsson \& Fullér 2001) to price binary options since traditional option pricing models determine the option’s expected return without taking into account the uncertainty associated with the underlying asset price at maturity.

-(Brockman and Turtle 2003) propose a framework for corporate security valuation based on path-dependent, barrier option models instead of the commonly used path-independent approach by arguing that path dependency is an intrinsic and fundamental characteristic of corporate securities because equity can be knocked out whenever a legally binding barrier is breached.
-A direct implication of this framework is that equity will be priced as a down-and-out call option, deviating from the work of (Black and Scholes 1973), after which, corporate securities have been viewed in terms of standard (i.e., non-exotic) options written on the underlying assets of the firm.
+Brockman \& Turtle (2003) propose a framework for corporate security valuation based on path-dependent, barrier option models instead of the commonly used path-independent approach by arguing that path dependency is an intrinsic and fundamental characteristic of corporate securities because equity can be knocked out whenever a legally binding barrier is breached.
+A direct implication of this framework is that equity will be priced as a down-and-out call option.
+This deviates from the work of Black \& Scholes (1973), after which corporate securities have been viewed in terms of standard (i.e., non-exotic) options written on the underlying assets of the firm.